Safe Removal of Chalazion on the Eyes

 - No interruption to your daily routine

 Our medical director, Dr Weber will assess the lump on your eyelid to determine if it is a chalazion.
-During your consultation, Dr Weber will discuss how the treatment of removing the chalazion works and the pre and post treatment care to guarantee a safe and comfortable treatment.
+During your consultation, our doctors will discuss what the treatment of removing the chalazion involves, as well as detailing pre and post-treatment care to guarantee a safe and comfortable treatment.

-You will then book your appointment with reception to best suit your schedule.
+You will then book your appointment with our lovely reception team to best suit your schedule.
 Dr Weber’s experience ensures minimal scarring and minimal downtime.
 Chalazion removal is quick and you can return to your normal activities on the same day as your procedure.

 Chalazion removal at Bodyvie is quick.
 Your doctor will administer a local anaesthetic to numb the treatment area, he will then lift the eyelid to access the back of its surface and makes a minute incision to the top of the chalazion and then he will apply pressure to drain the lump.
 Because the incision is so small, 3mm, and on the back of the eyelid, you will not require stitches are there will be no visible scarring.